LRudL/site/src/a-history-of-the-future-1.md

 Below is part 1 of an extended scenario describing how the future might go if current trends in AI continue.
 The scenario is deliberately extremely specific: it’s definite rather than indefinite, and makes concrete guesses instead of settling for banal generalities or abstract descriptions of trends.

-Thanks to [Luke Drago](https://lukedrago.substack.com/), Duncan McClements, and Theo Horsley for comments.
+Thanks to [Luke Drago](https://lukedrago.substack.com/), Duncan McClements, Theo Horsley, and Bilal Chughtai for comments.

 ![](img/a-history-of-the-future-1/beksinski.png)
 Above: *Open Sky*.
 (Zdislaw Beksinsksi)